-Generic Name: vitamin E (Pronunciation: VYE ta min E)
+Generic Name: vitamin E

 Vitamin E is an antioxidant that occurs naturally in foods such as nuts, seeds, and leafy green vegetables.
-Vitamin E is important for many processes in the body.
+Vitamin E is a fat-soluble vitamin important for many processes in the body.

-Vitamin E is used to prevent and to treat a deficiency vitamin E. People with certain diseases may need extra vitamin E.
+Vitamin E is used to treat or prevent vitamin E deficiency.
+People with certain diseases may need extra vitamin E.

-Vitamin E may also be used for other purposes not listed in this medication guide.
+Vitamin E may also be used for purposes not listed in this medication guide.

 What are the possible side effects of vitamin E?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop taking vitamin E and call your doctor at once if you have a serious side effect such as:
+Stop taking vitamin E and call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.